mryan2/analogue-gravity-MSc/README.md

-# MSc Project: Gravitational Wave Simulation
+# MSc Project: Visualization of Gravitational Waves Using a Computational Analogue Model
 Implementation, using the Python programming language, of a simple numerical, computer-based visualisation of gravitational waves emitted by two orbiting bodies.